ymzuiku/eest/README.md

 That's what Eest is. `Jest` is great, but Eest is what I want.
 It makes me feel that there is no burden in writing and executing test code.
 It has the original console printing and error information, and it returns to the original appearance of the source program.

+Since it is the most primitive aspect, we should not have the cost of learning.

+- No global variables

+- No black magic

+- No API requiring extra study

 ## Principle

 The Eest principle is very simple.
 It just provides several functions to record the results of the verification.
 We introduce the test target code and execute it with node.
 Finally, Eest throws out the test verification results, that's all.
 It's so simple that the author completes the core function just two hours before he goes to bed.